 The Student Academic Appeals Procedure defines an Academic Appeal as: a request for reconsideration of a decision by an academic body that makes decisions on student progress, assessment and awards.

-It does not include decision-making relating to Exceptional Circumstances, Academic Misconduct, Low-Level Concerns and Fitness to Practise or Professional Suitability.
+It does not include decision-making relating to Exceptional Circumstances, Academic Misconduct, Low-Level Concerns and Fitness to Practise, or Professional Suitability.

-A student can appeal against a Board of Examiners decision in relation to progression, assessment, or award within 10 working days from the official publication of the relevant Board of Examiners decision through the Academic Appeal Process.
+A student can appeal against a Board of Examiners decision in relation to progression, assessment, or award within ten working days from the official publication of the relevant Board of Examiners decision through the Academic Appeal Process.

 For procedural advice and guidance relating to appeals please contact the Early Resolution & Case Handling team by emailing casehandling@canterbury.ac.uk.